 Future of Shale

 The energy opportunities in Texas drive a huge sector of the economy, benefitting both major drilling companies and for private citizens who own mineral rights under their land.
 Many Texas residents that live within the bounds of these shale formations have made healthy sums monetizing their mineral rights by either leasing their rights to oil & gas companies in return for royalty payments, or selling their mineral rights for a lump sum payment.
-Caddo Minerals, centrally located in Austin, is one of the major mineral rights buyers in the state, offering top dollar to those looking to sell.
+There are many major mineral rights buyers in Texas offering top dollar to those looking to sell.

 With the abundance of promising oil and gas reserves in the state, Texas is poised to lead the way toward tomorrow’s energy production.
 The state’s natural resources will continue to provide jobs and economic development for its residents.